poljarne/Geant4-ANL/Nuclear Reactions/NuclearReactionsReadme.md

 Then a tungsten plate is defined, which measures 1 cm high and wide, and 4 mm deep (in the z-axis).
 Right after the tungsten plate, a photon scoring plane of 0.1mm thick is defined, which will be used to count the gammas of all the energy ranges.
 Right after the scoring plane, the target is defined, a 197Au box of 8 mm thick.
 Both the gold box and the scoring plane have 3 mm high and wide.

+### MyPhysicsList Class

+The physics list used in this program is QGSP_BERT_HP().

+* QGSP_BERT_HP: identical to QGSP_BERT except that neutrons of 20 MeV and lower use the new version (alternative to the one of FTFP_BERT_HP) of the High Precision neutron models and cross sections to describe elastic and inelastic scattering, capture and fission, the last process is added.
+Additionally radioactive decay is activated.
+Since Geant4 version 11.2, the physics list QGSP_BERT_HP has a treatment of low energy (<20 MeV) neutrons which is not the same as for the other HP-based reference physics list (FTFP_BERT_HP, QGSP_BIC_HP, Shielding, etc.).